 Considering Refinancing?
 Read This First

-In June 2019, 30-year mortgage rates fell to 4.04 percent, the lowest level in 17 months, according to Bankrate.
-As those rates have dropped, increasing numbers of homeowners are considering refinancing their existing mortgages.
+30-year mortgage rates continue to be at an all-time low.
+As rates continue to drop, increasing numbers of homeowners are considering refinancing their existing mortgages.
 Banks across the country reported home refinance applications have reached their highest level in three years.

 If you own a home with a mortgage rate higher than 4 percent, you may be able to save money by refinancing.
 But a mortgage refinance isn't necessarily the right step for every homeowner.
 Before you apply, take some time to think carefully about your specific situation and talk with your lender.
 Answering these four questions can help you make a more informed decision about whether to refinance your home.